imprashant98/Library-Management-System/README.md

-# Library Management System API
+# FASTAPI Library Management System API

 This FastAPI application is a comprehensive system for managing a book library, utilizing a PostgreSQL database and SQLAlchemy for seamless interactions.
 It includes functionality for adding, updating, and deleting books, as well as retrieving detailed information about each book.